Miyarima/Miyarima/README.md

 # Hello, I’m **Miyarima.**

 <br>
-A Programming and Web Development Enthusiast, and 3rd Year Student @ BTH.
+A Programming and Web Development Enthusiast, and graduate from BTH.
 Constantly Learning New Things
 <br>

 ---